jlink/property-based-testing-in-kotlin/docs/README.md

 ### Configuring, Transforming and Combining Arbitraries

-With the `combine` function we have already seen one of the fundamental ways to use an arbitrary (or several) in order to arrive at another one.
+With the `combine` function we have already seen one of the fundamental ways to use several arbitraries together for building another one.
-There's much more, though.
+There's much more, though, that can be done with arbitraries.

-#### Configuration through Annotation

-The simplest way to influence what your generators produce is by using specific annotations, the purpose of which is to provide information about constraints.
-You have already seen a few of those annotations:
-- `@Size` can constraining the size of multi-value types like `List`, `Set`, arrays and others.
-- `@NotBlank` tells String generators to never generate blank Strings (empty or whitespace only).

-There's many of them; and their number is constantly growing.
-They are described in the user guide's chapter on [Constraining Default Generation](https://jqwik.net/docs/current/user-guide.html#constraining-default-generation).

 #### Configuration through Fluent API